Personal Training vs. independent training at the gym: what works better?

 Body Composition: Modest Benefits for Personal Training

 When looking at changes in body composition, such as increases in muscle mass and decreases in fat mass, the differences are less pronounced but present.
-Six of the seven studies that measured this outcome reported better results for Personal Training.
+Six of the seven studies that included this result reported better results for Personal Training.
 For example, Storer et al. reported a 1.3 kg increase in lean body mass in the supervised group, while the independent training group showed no significant change (1).

 In summary: